CarawaysClass/carawaysclass.github.io/itse1302/itse1302-syllabus.md

 Lone Star College System is committed to maintaining the safety of the students, faculty, staff, and guests while visiting one of our campuses.
 See <a href="http://www.lonestar.edu/campus-safety.htm" target="_blank">http://www.lonestar.edu/campus-safety.htm</a> for details.
 Register at <a href="http://www.lonestar.edu/LoneStarCollegeAlert.htm" target="_blank">http://www.lonestar.edu/LoneStarCollegeAlert.htm</a> to receive emergency notifications.
 In the event of an emergency, contact the police at 5911.

 ### Campus Carry
 The Texas Legislature enacted campus carry by passing Senate Bill 11, effective at LSC on August 1, 2017.
-Senate Bill 11, known as the “Campus Carry” law, amends Texas law to allow license holders to carry concealed handguns on college campuses.
+Senate Bill 11, known as the "Campus Carry" law, amends Texas law to allow license holders to carry concealed handguns on college campuses.
 To carry a concealed handgun on LSC campuses, an individual must have a valid License to Carry issued by the Texas Department of Public Safety.

 LSC has established rules and regulations regarding enforcement of Campus Carry.
 Lone Star College prohibits concealed carry in some areas of LSC campuses.
 For more information about Campus Carry, visit the <a href="http://www.lonestar.edu/campuscarry" target="_blank">LSC Campus Carry website</a>.